aliyun/terraform-provider-alicloud/website/docs/r/ecs_launch_template.html.markdown

 The following arguments are supported:

+* `auto_renew` - (Optional, ForceNew, Computed, Available since v1.226.0) Specifies whether to enable auto-renewal for the instance.
+This parameter is valid only if `internet_charge_type` is set to `PrePaid`.
+* `auto_renew_period` - (Optional, ForceNew, Computed, Available since v1.226.0) The auto-renewal period of the instance.
+Valid values when `period_unit` is set to `Month`: 1, 2, 3, 6, 12, 24, 36, 48, and 60.
+Default value: 1.
 * `auto_release_time` - (Optional) Instance auto release time.
 The time is presented using the ISO8601 standard and in UTC time.
 The format is  YYYY-MM-DDTHH:MM:SSZ.
 * `data_disks` - (Optional) The list of data disks created with instance.
 See [`data_disks`](#data_disks) below.
 * `deployment_set_id` - (Optional) The Deployment Set Id.